 potential.
 Additional categories, such as

-You can create custom rule categories and assign MTA rules to them.
+information, have also been included in subsequent RHAMT releases.
+You can now add your own custom rule categories and assign RHAMT rules to them.

-severity field, you must update your custom rules to use the new
+severity field, it is recommended to update your custom rules to use the new

 Edit the rule category file, which is located at